c247/CinemaNow/README.md

 Implemented all CRUD operations

 Open the package.swift file to launch project in XCode.
+Then build and run with target device as your macbook.
+Then the backend is live!